synesthesia/site2019/content/note/2020/2020-09-10-notes-on-the-agility-gap/index.md

 [^3]: Deary, D. S., Walker, K. E. & Woods, D. D. (2013).
 [Resilience in the Face of a Superstorm:  A Transportation Firm Confronts Hurricane Sandy.](https://doi.org/10.1177/1541931213571072)  In Proceedings of the Human Factors and Ergonomics Society, 57th Annual Meeting (pp. 329-333).
 Santa Monica, CA: Human Factors and Ergonomics Society

 [^4]: Ostrom, E. (2003).
-Toward a Behavioral Theory Linking Trust, Reciprocity, and Reputa8on.
+Toward a Behavioral Theory Linking Trust, Reciprocity, and Reputation.
 In E. Ostrom & J. Walker (Eds.), Trust and Reciprocity: Interdisciplinary Lessons from Experimental Research.
 Russell Sage Foundation, NY.